Cubitect/cubiomes/README.md

 It is intended as a powerful tool to devise very fast, custom seed finding applications and large scale map viewers with minimal memory usage.

+#### Cubiomes-Viewer

+If you want to get started without coding there is now also a [graphical application](https://github.com/Cubitect/cubiomes-viewer) based on this library.

 #### Audience

 You should be familiar with the C programming language, also a basic understanding of the Minecraft biome generation process would be helpful.